U.K. TRAINEE SOLICITORS

 Our trainees have been involved in advising on some of the most significant transactions in the market in recent years including those listed below:

-- The Carlyle Group, a leading European private equity firm, on their investment in Prezzo, the Italian restaurant chain, during its restructuring
+- The Carlyle Group, a leading private equity firm, on their investment in Prezzo, the Italian restaurant chain, during its restructuring

 - Ferrari on multiple capital markets transactions

 - Fiat Chrysler in its proposed merger with Peugeot

 - The merchant banking division of Goldman Sachs on many of their investments in companies in the UK and Europe, including in Hastings, the motor insurer

 - Iveco on the investigations by the European Commission regarding truck manufacturers in Europe, and related litigation in the English courts